 This is your opportunity to explain exactly what your objectives are and just what is needed for you to achieve this.
 Is your plan to set up an office or unit with staff, customers, clients and suppliers?

-Then what do you need to fulfil this?
+Then what do you need to fulfill this?
 What is your industry sector and where is your target market?

 The more you know about the sector you are in, the better your chances for success.